Skip to main content

 • Participation in any other clinical intervention

-daily total crying time28 days
+daily total crying time

 evaluation of the difference in the average reduction of daily crying time after 28 days of intervention between treatment and control group

-tolerance evaluated by stool characteristics, gastrointestinal disorders and side effects28 days
+• tolerance evaluated by stool characteristics, gastrointestinal disorders and side effects(28 days)